apichef/sarala-laravel/docs/guide/include-helpers.md

 }
 ```

-Yes, It can get worse than this.
+And yes, it may even become more complicated than this.

 ### exact